How Does Language relate to Literacy?

 - Language comprehension and thinking skills.
 To understand what we read, we rely heavily on our background knowledge, verbal reasoning and problem-solving skills, and knowledge about literacy itself; for example how a book is organized, the difference between fiction and non-fiction, or how distinguish between questions that are asking us to restate information directly from the text vs those that encourage us to read between the lines, make predictions and inferences, or speculate about the author's bigger message.

-Contact Carmen directly if you're concerned about your child's reading, or would like to discuss options for evaluating and/or supporting his/her literacy development.
+Contact Carmen directly if you're concerned about your school-aged child's reading, or would like to discuss options for evaluating and/or supporting their literacy development.

-For more information about reading and its components, check out the following: Reading Rockets: Target the Problem
+For more information about reading and its components, check out the following links: